Mr-aq/p2p-file-transfer/README.md

 4. Push to the branch (`git push origin feature/awesome-idea`) 🚀
 5. Open a Pull Request 📬

+## Open for Secondary Development 🛠️✨
+We warmly welcome everyone to take this project to new heights! 🚀 Whether you want to add fancy features, tweak the UI, or turn it into a galactic file-sharing empire, this code is your playground 🎮.
+Feel free to fork it, experiment, and build something epic!
+Share your creations with the community, and let’s make file sharing even more awesome together! 💡

 ## Known Issues ⚠️
 - Works best on local networks; internet support is a future dream 🌌
 - File transfer speed depends on your network’s mood 😅